-Rice cakes were a popular snack during the low-fat craze of the 1980s — but you may wonder whether you should still be eating them.
+Rice cakes were a popular snack during the low fat craze of the nineties — but you may wonder whether you should still be eating them as a snack.

-While flavored varieties are available, the most basic kind is made only from rice and sometimes salt.
-As to be expected, they don’t have much flavor on their own.
+While flavored varieties are available, the most basic kind is made from only rice and sometimes salt.
+As you might expect, they don’t have much flavor on their own.

 Rice cakes are essentially rice and air and thus don’t boast an impressive nutrient profile.

-One plain rice cake made from brown rice offers (1):
+One plain rice cake (9 grams) made from brown rice offers (

 - Calories: 35